cloudcheflabs/chango-private-docs/docs/user-guide/streaming.md

 > **_NOTE:_** The sequence  of table column names in lower case must be alphanumeric in ascending order.

-## Send Json Events to Chango Data API Server
+## Send JSON Events to Chango Data API Server

 It is very simple to use Chango Client API in your code.
 Just add the following to send json events.